Greece 15 min

 Which parts of salary in Greece are taxable?

 Not every part of an employee’s salary is taxable.
-Greece does offer some salary exemptions, but not many.
-This is in part a response to Greece’s recent financial struggles.
+Greece offers some salary exemptions, but not many.
+This is, in part, a response to Greece’s recent financial struggles.
 The tax requirements in Greece will significantly impact how you choose to hire and pay Greek workers.

 Components of Greece salary that incur full taxes